simranjassi/pps-report/report.md

         return 0;
 }
 ```
-                                                        EXPERIMENT NO: 18
+  #                                                      Experiment No: 18
  Write a code of 'FIZZ-BUZZ'.
 ```C
 #include<stdio.h>
 #include<math.h>